junbohuang/HearYou/README.md

 This project uses the Interactive Emotional Dyadic Motion Capture (IEMOCAP) database. https://sail.usc.edu/iemocap/iemocap_release.htm

-* in the data folder, only a tiny little part of the full dataset is there for testing.

 # Credentials
 most part of the future codes are from https://github.com/littleowen/Conceptor